glurp/ten_algorithms_must_know_to/README.md

 My responses
 ===========
-I modify a little for respond to the question :
- In a long programming career, what are algorithms which you programs the most frequently ?

 * grammar analyse with pure code (without  parser helper)
 * solve a combinatory probleme with generate/test/backtrack : sudoku